-It is unacceptable and a violation of university policy to harass, discriminate against or abuse any person because of his or her race, color, national origin, gender, sexual orientation, disability, religion, age or any other characteristic protected by applicable law.
+It is unacceptable and a violation of university policy to harass, discriminate against or abuse any person (student or instructor) because of his or her race, color, national origin, gender, sexual orientation, disability, religion, age or any other characteristic protected by applicable law.
 Such behavior threatens to destroy the environment of tolerance and mutual respect that must prevail for this university to fulfill its educational and health care mission.
 For this reason, every incident of harassment, discrimination or abuse undermines the aspirations and attacks the ideals of our community.
 The university qualifies these incidents as incidents of bias.
-In order to uphold our mission of being Chicago's Jesuit Catholic University-a diverse community seeking God in all things and working to expand knowledge in the service of humanity through learning, justice and faith, any incident(s) of bias must be reported and appropriately addressed.
-Therefore, the Bias Response (BR) Team was created to assist members of the Loyola University Chicago community in bringing incidents of bias to the attention of the university.
-If you believe you are subject to such bias, you should notify the Bias Response Team at this link: http://webapps.luc.edu/biasreporting
+In order to uphold our mission of being Chicago's Jesuit Catholic University--- a diverse community seeking God in all things and working to expand knowledge in the service of humanity through learning, justice and faith, any incident(s) of bias will be reported and appropriately addressed.
+Therefore, the Bias Response (BR) Team was created to assist members of the Loyola University Chicago community in bringing incidents of bias to the attention of the university: http://webapps.luc.edu/biasreporting